zoobab/kubernetes-workshop/README.md

 # About

-Examples for the Kubernetes workshop located at:
+Examples for the Kubernetes workshop originally located at:

 http://www.zoobab.com/kubernetes-workshop

+This workshop was given multiple times at:

+* Meetup Docker Belgium in Brussels
+* Meetup Docker Belgium in Ghent
+* SHA2017 in Zeewolde (2 days)
+* Software Freedom Day at HSBXL in Brussels
+* Some tech companies

 # Support

-If you are looking for Kubernetes consulting services, you can contact me at zoobab AT gmail.com.
+If you are looking for Kubernetes consulting or training services, you can contact me at zoobab AT gmail.com.

 # K8S architecture